Seasupermike/KeyPresses/README.md

     console.log("A key is pressed")
 }

-console.log(Input.any.getPressedKeys()) // Logs an array of all the key's pressed.
+console.log(Input.any.getPressedKeys()) // Logs an array of all the keys pressed.
 ````

 #### Configuration